deltarobotone/one_smart_control_desktop/README.md

 # Overview and short introduction

-One Smart Control Desktop provides control functions on the right (if a robot is connected the commands run directly!).
+One Smart Control Desktop provides control functions on the left side (if a robot is connected the commands run directly!).
 The center of this application contains a visualisation of the robot workingspace.
 Below th Workingspace are some buttons to etablish a connection to your Delta-Robot One.
 On the right side a flowchart represents a robot program (here prefilled).
 The toolbar below the chart provides add, change and delete functions.
 You can run, save or load a program using this toolbar.

 [<img src="https://raw.githubusercontent.com/deltarobotone/image_database/master/smart_control/smart_control%20(1).png" width="1000">](https://raw.githubusercontent.com/deltarobotone/image_database/master/smart_control/smart_control%20(1).png)